Credit Cards With Purchase Protection

 • Earn up to 90,000 bonus Qantas Points when you meet the criteria.

-• Access to The Centurion® Lounge. after your first card spend on the card for Qantas products and services each anniversary year.
+• Get access to The Centurion® Lounge plus two Qantas Club Lounge invitations each year after your first card spend on Qantas products and services.

 • Add cards for up to four family and friends at no cost.